richarddmorey/jpower/README.md

 ![Screenshot of jpower](https://github.com/richarddmorey/jpower/raw/master/img/jpower1.png)

-Currently, only independent sample t tests are implemented.
+Currently, only t tests are implemented in this test release.
+We're looking for feedback!

 ## How to install jpower in jamovi